MateusCabral00/MateusCabral00/README.md

 ### Glad to see you here!
-I am a student of back-end development migrating from the military and learning the basis for building websites.
+I am a student of back-end development learning the basis for building websites.
 As a developer I care about efficiency and usability of the sites we consume on the internet and work to make these experiences even better.

 <br/>